 Why then should it be birds – of all life forms – that seem such good vehicles for representing human relationships with the natural world?
 Their sheer ubiquity and physical presence must be one major factor.
 Mammals, by contrast, are less conspicuous, more often shy or nocturnal, and always earth-bound.
 Fish are limited to just one domain and neither they nor insects prompt the same kind of human response.

 In size and scale, birds are like miniature human models – bipeds with round heads and forward-facing eyes, which is presumably why owls and penguins are among the most easily anthropomorphised of all birds and dominate the soft-toy departments.
 Birds behave like us, too.
 We can observe them walking, socialising, singing, fighting, courting, homemaking, feeding and parenting.
 We can relate to their purposes and activities.
-Above all, birds enjoy the gift of flight – a deep and ancient human aspiration, promising liberation.
-The myth of Daedalus and Icarus in Sophocles’ Oedipus at Colonus captured this appeal, as did many longing cries in Greek tragedy:
+Above all, birds enjoy the gift of flight – a deep and ancient human aspiration, signifying liberation, as expressed in the myth of Daedalus and Icarus and in many longing cries in Greek tragedy:

 O for the wings of a swift dove,